Country Homes Boulevard Restoration Project Ph 1 - Cedar Rd to Wall St

-The Country Homes Boulevard Restoration Project was a water-quality retrofit project constructed in 2014, and is located in north Spokane, approximately five miles from the city center, in a highly urbanized area within a high ADT (26,350) Urban Principal arterial roadway.
+The Country Homes Boulevard Restoration Project, Phase 1, was a water-quality retrofit project constructed in 2014, and is located in north Spokane, approximately five miles from the city center, in a highly urbanized area within a high ADT (26,350) Urban Principal arterial roadway.

 The nearly one-mile long center median area between the traveled lanes, in its pre-construction state, was a V-ditch asphalt channel situated within a 100-year floodplain corridor that conveys stormwater and groundwater from the Five Mile Watershed.